 23. Enjoy delicious coffee

 Grabbing a coffee from one of Queenstown’s locally-owned cafes is a great way to start off a winter’s day.
 There are lots of amazing cafes in Queenstown to choose from and to be honest, it can be a little overwhelming.
 Luckily, there are a few that stand out.
-The first is Vudu Café and it’s my favorite.
+The first is Vudu Café and it’s my favorite!
 As a local, it’s my go-to for a morning coffee in Queenstown.

 With that said, as a visitor you may want something with a better view.
 That’s why The Bathhouse is perfect.
-This slightly touristic café is located on the shores of Lake Wakatipu near Queenstown Beach.
+This slightly touristy café is located on the shores of Lake Wakatipu near Queenstown Beach.

 Grab a coffee to-go and then go for a wander around Queenstown’s vibrant town center and lakefront.